mykter/mykter.github.io/_posts/2018-02-09-patching-node-packages.markdown

 ## Conclusion

 Forking is the most robust approach, and you should probably do this.
-However if you'd like your existing dependency management tools to continue working with this patched dependency, there a few options.
+However if you'd like your existing dependency management tools to continue working with this patched dependency, there are a few options.

 Update: you should probably just use [patch-package][patch-package], a robust install-time patching tool.